Arjun-Kumar98/m/README.md

-sdA movie management application backend API part using springboot Functionality
+A movie management application front end part using react

 1.Add a movie to the list